Calculating interest accruals

 Note that the minimum amount is different from the minimum amount due (MAD).
 The minimum amount refers to the amount of unpaid balance, below which, the account does not accrue interest.
 The minimum amount due is the minimum amount the cardholder must pay to avoid incurring overdue charges.

-In addition to the program parameter described in the previous section, the following are program parameters you can set that are directly related to interest-accruals.
+In addition to MINIMO BOLETO, you can set the following program parameters that are directly related to interest accruals.

 Program parameterDescription